 Related post: Halloween Bat Costume & Butterfly Costume DIY

 A satin stitch works great.
-I did it with a tight zigzag on the machine but this step can also be done by hand.
+I did it with a tight zig-zag stitch on the sewing machine but this step can also be done by hand.

 Then turn the sheet around to the back and cut out the sheet material to create an opening for each eye and mouth.

 Here you have it.
 An ooky, spooky ghost costume that your kids will want to wear to the breakfast table.

 Put it on and have a great time with this ghostly look!

 If the weather is chillier on Halloween night, just put on a white long-sleeved shirt and other warmer articles of clothing under the white fabric.

 We didn’t have a problem with the sheet shifting on my girl’s heads, but if you’re afraid the sheet might fall off when your kids run, just use safety pins (or sew) to secure a white knit cap to the inside of the sheet at the top.

 If you are looking to create complementary costumes for other kids or the whole family, here are some great ideas: